 But with the many options available, I understand if you find all your choices overwhelming.
-The challenge usually lies with being able to determine which leaf blower will best suit your needs.
+The challenge usually lies with being able to determine which leaf blower will best suit your budget.

 In this article, we will give you a detailed buying guide to help you make an informed decision before you buy.
-We’ve also included reviews of our top picks for the best gas leaf blowers for 2020 to help you narrow down your choices.
+We’ve also included reviews of our top picks for the Best Budget Gas Leaf Blowers for 2021 to help you narrow down your choices.

 And considering the situation that usually requires the use of leaf blowers, you must also consider its weight.
 This allows us to use it with the least strain on our hand and arm.

-These are some of the factors that we looked into to help us identify the best gas-powered leaf blowers for this year.
+These are some of the factors that we looked into to help us identify what is the best gas leaf blower for the money.
 Read on to know more about each of our top picks.